ritual-net/infernet-container-starter/projects/onnx-iris/container/README.md

 This container is for demonstration purposes only, and is purposefully simplified for readability and ease of comprehension.
 For a production-ready version of this code, check out:

-- The [ONNX Inference Workflow](https://infernet-ml.docs.ritual.net/reference/infernet_ml/workflows/inference/onnx_inference_workflow): A Python class that can run any ONNX model from a variety of storage sources.
+- The [ONNX Inference Workflow](https://infernet-ml.docs.ritual.net/reference/infernet_ml/workflows/inference/onnx_inference_workflow): A Python class that runs any ONNX model from a variety of storage sources.
 - The [ONNX Inference Service](https://infernet-services.docs.ritual.net/reference/onnx_inference_service): A production-ready, [Infernet](https://docs.ritual.net/infernet/node/introduction)-compatible container that works out-of-the-box with minimal configuration, and serves ONNX inference using the `ONNX Inference Workflow`.